2015-16 STUDENT-ATHLETE HANDBOOK

 BACK TO TOP

-With an emphasis on academic, athletic, personal, professional and social development and excellence, the Athletic Department will provide the support, environment and infrastructure to promote the mission of Clemson University.
+With an emphasis on academic, athletic, personal, professional, and social development and excellence, the Athletic Department will provide the support, environment and infrastructure to promote the mission of Clemson University.

 There are 19 Clemson teams and approximately 450 student-athletes.
 Nine men’s teams compete in football, basketball, cross country, indoor and outdoor track, baseball, tennis, soccer, and golf.
 The soccer, football and golf teams have won national championships.
-On the women’s side, nine teams compete in volleyball, basketball, cross country, indoor and outdoor track, rowing, tennis, soccer, diving, and golf.
+On the women’s side, ten teams compete in volleyball, basketball, cross country, indoor and outdoor track, rowing, tennis, soccer, diving, and golf.

 An administrator supports each team’s efforts to win ACC and NCAA championships and serves as the primary administrative contact for the team’s coaches and student-athletes.
+The sport supervisors for each sport are as follows:

 IPTAY, an acronym for I Pay Ten (dollars) A Year, started in 1934 to provide athletic scholarships for Clemson University student-athletes.
 While IPTAY has evolved and grown, the basic principles that were established in 1934 remain the same.